Macular Degeneration (AMD)

 About 80% of patients with macular degeneration have the dry form.
 Dry macular degeneration causes vision loss over a timespan of years by slowly causing the death of cells within the macula.

-There is currently no FDA approved treatment for dry AMD, but Austin Eye Center does work closely with the newest clinical trials for preventing worsening dry macular degeneration in patients who are interested.
+Austin Eye Center also works closely with the newest clinical trials for preventing worsening dry macular degeneration in patients who are interested.

 Dry AMD requires close follow up as it can progress to the wet form of macular degeneration which is more aggressive.